illusion12321/orchestrate-php/README.md

 $item->delete(); // delete the current ref
 ```

 Choosing one approach over the other is a matter of your use case.
 For one-stop actions you'll find easier to work with the Application or Collection.
-But on a programatically import. for example. it will be nice to use the objects directly because you can store and manage the data, then later do the API calls.
+But on a programatically import, for example, it will be nice to use the objects directly because you can store and manage the data, then later do the API calls.

-Remember, the credentials and the HTTP client are only available at the `Application` object, so all objects must reference to it in order to work.
+**Remember**, the credentials and the HTTP client are only available at the `Application` object, so all objects must reference to it in order to work.
 You can do so via the `setApplication` method.